Table of Contents

 There are many possible causes.
 Some of the most common ones include:

 - Chest infection (bacterial or viral) – People who have recently been sick with a viral or bacterial infection are at risk for developing it.
 Chest infections can cause this in the area of the lungs, which can cause pain in the chest.
-Sometimes feels worse with deep breathing.
+Sometimes, it feels worse with deep breathing.

-- Chest wall pain – A condition that is caused by an injury to the ribs, muscles, or cartilage in the chest wall.
+- Chest wall pain – A condition that is caused by an injury to the ribs, muscles, or cartilage in the chest wall is another possible reason of what causes chest pain.

 - Heartburn – When you have overeaten or consumed a large quantity of spicy or acidic foods.
 Heartburn can occur when the acid in your stomach refluxes into the esophagus.
 It can sometimes be felt in the chest.

-- Inflammation of the inner lining of the heart (pericarditis) – An infection of the heart lining (pericardium) can cause inflammation of the inner lining of the heart.
+- Inflammation of the inner lining of the heart (pericarditis) – An infection of the heart lining (pericardium) can cause inflammation of the inner lining of the heart and is a contributing factor of what causes chest pain.

 - Coronary artery disease (angina) – In this condition, the arteries supplying the heart with blood are narrowed.
-This usually causes pain on exertion.
+This usually becomes of reason of what causes chest pain on exertion.

 - Heart attack (myocardial infraction) – A fatty plaque in the heart arteries gets inflamed and ruptures causing a clot to form in the artery.
 This is a medical emergency.